Catster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Image Credit: New Africa, Shutterstock

 A community cat is a homeless cat that is cared for by the community.
-It has no specific home, owner, or place to eat.
+While they may have been born in the street or abandoned, they are used to humans and are not wild animals.
+A community cat has no specific home, owner, or place to eat.
 Everyone chips in to care for the cat.
-Feral cats can be community cats just as much as strays, although you might not see them as much.
+Feral cats cannot be community cats, while strays may learn how to become one.

 12. Feral Cats Will Have a Lack of Interest in Household Sounds

-Since feral cats aren’t used to the sound of a can opener, the jingle of a favorite toy, or your voice, they’ll ignore these sounds and move on.
+Since unlike strays, feral cats aren’t used to the sound of a can opener, the jingle of a favorite toy, or your voice, they’ll ignore these sounds and move on.

 tabby cat sleeping outside